-London South Teaching School Alliance is proud to be one of only a handful of groups designated as a hub for the Education Development Trust’s Schools Partnership Programme, a cluster-based school improvement model of mutual school-to-school accountability.
+London South Teaching School Alliance is one of only a handful of groups designated as a hub for the Education Development Trust’s Schools Partnership Programme, a cluster-based school improvement model of mutual school-to-school accountability.

-Shortly after the review, a trained Improvement Faciliator who was not involved in the review leads a workshop for stakeholders in the review process which is carefully designed to support the school to develop an action plan to respond to review feedback.
+Shortly after the review, a trained Improvement Facilitator who was not involved in the review leads a workshop for stakeholders which is carefully designed to support the school to develop an action plan to respond to review feedback.
 The alliance then signposts the school to further support or resources that may help them achieve their goals.

-In 2018-19, 28 schools and nurseries across and beyond London participated in our Peer Review programme.
+In 2019-20, 37 schools and nurseries across and beyond London participated in our Peer Review programme.
 Feedback from those involved was overwhelmingly positive about the benefits of peer review, both for leaders’ own professional development and for their schools.
-The programme enabled those participating to build deeper professional trust, and to secure improvements in their own and each other’s schools
+The programme enabled those participating to build deeper professional trust, and to secure improvements in their own and each other’s schools.

 What is involved?

 Participation in Peer Review includes:

 - All training and resources necessary to be an effective reviewer and/or Improvement Facilitator for you and two colleagues

 - Work in clusters to review each other’s schools, led by an experienced headteacher Cluster Leader